 Besides our ability to fit and make the best match, we perform adjustments for the life of the bike on most every one that goes out.
 Except for Fuji (1898) and Bianchi (1885) as they claim, I pre-date most every brand I carry.

 Beware the keystrokes on that screen at which you are now staring look the same whether they are coming from a passionate, proud professional or a person at work blabbing about his great mail order deal he just loves – a person who is probably stealing time from his boss blabbing about bikes instead of what he’s paid to do.
 Unfortunately I get dozens of emails during the workday from dot mil and dot gov’s that lead me to infer I’m paying for non work, but at least it’s better than other things they could be doing.

 Biking ultimately makes people healthier and more productive at work.

-Hopefully you can give a shout before visiting so i can be around to help
+Hopefully you can give a shout before visiting so i can be around to help her out.

 Another inquiry just came in, so time to answer a fellow cyclist-to-be

 Do you have any Montague paratrooper bikes in stock?
 If not, are you able to order them?
 How much would that cost?

 Also, do you have any Swiss bikes in stock?
 Thanks!